Chicken Carnitas Recipe

 Tender, juicy, flavorful, crispy caramelized chicken carnitas of your dreams!
-This is an award-winning chicken carnitas recipe that your taste buds will fall in love it.
-Oven, stove top and slow cooker methods included!
+This is an award-winning carnitas recipe that your tastebuds will fall in love with.
+Oven, stove top and slow cooker methods included.

-Okay, so the award was given by my Salvadorian better half, which really should count for something, right…?
-But If there was a carnitas award out there, this recipe would take it home.
-It is that legit!
+Okay, so the award was given by my Salvadorian better half, which should really count for something, right..?!
+But if there was a carnitas award out there, this recipe would take it home.
+It’s that legit!

 Little shredded pieces of meat, originally from Michoacán Mexico, and traditionally made out of braised pork shoulder then quickly fried in its own fat/lard (confit in chef’s lingo) for that caramelization to happen.

-We are going to use dark meat chicken instead and caramelize them under the broiler flames, clean, healthy, easy and delicious!
-I won’t lie you guys, I cheated and had a few small bites myself.
-So darn delicious I could barely handle not diving into the pan.
+We are going to use dark meat chicken instead and caramelize them under the broiler flames, clean, healthier, easy and delicious!

-Tough they are fabulous in tacos, I served mine inside of perfectly roasted acorn squash bowls.
+Although they are fabulous in tacos, I served mine inside of perfectly roasted acorn squash bowls.
 This combination is divine!
 I made sure to season the inside of the squash really well with similar Latin spices as the carnitas.
-Dreamy to say the least!
+Dreamy!

-I braised organic boneless skinless chicken thighs, with the juice from the first 2 oranges from the tree ( you can also use beer), and a good dash of Latin spices I mixed together.
-Cover tightly with a lid, and cook them slowly in the oven until they fall apart when touched with a fork.
+I braised organic boneless skinless chicken thighs with the juice from 2 oranges from the tree (you can also use beer), and a good dash of Latin spices mixed together.
+Cover tightly with a lid and cook them slowly until they fall apart when touched with a fork.

-I mean, I might just throw this together for Thanksgiving you guys, such a non involved recipe that delivers like a Boss!
+I mean, I might just throw this recipe together for Thanksgiving you guys, such non involved recipe that delivers like a Boss!

-I can literally fill my cast iron dutch oven with it and make 5 different dinners for the BatMan.
-I mean taco night just got a carnitas makeover for realzzzz!
-Are you with me ?
+- I can literally fill my cast iron dutch oven with it and make 5 different dinners.
+I mean taco night just got a carnitas makeover for realzzz!

-If you want to give them an Asian spin, just add 1/4 c of low sodium soy sauce to the mix and sprinkle sesame seeds on top before broiling.
+- Variation – If you want to give them an Asian spin, just add 1/5 cup of low sodium soy sauce to the mix and sprinkle sesame seeds on top before broiling.
 So good!